stonepros/stone/doc/dev/osd_internals/erasure_coding/developer_notes.rst

 ------------

-Each chapter of this document explains an aspect of the implementation of the erasure code within Ceph.
+Each chapter of this document explains an aspect of the implementation of the erasure code within Stone.
 It is mostly based on examples being explained to demonstrate how things work.

 Reading and writing encoded chunks from and to OSDs